 If you have little or no experience, opt for a more casual racing game.
 Popular examples include F1 2022, F1 23, Forza Motorsport, Assetto Corsa, Gran Turismo and Automobilista 2.
 These games are ideally suited as a starter to start your virtual motorsport career and master the basic techniques of racing.
-Explore the tracks and feel how the different types of cars feel and react differently, as well as how trail braking your instantly faster.
+Explore the circuits and feel how different types of cars feel and react differently, as well as how trail braking makes your instantly faster.

 Hardcore simulation games are the most competitive racing games out there, rubbing up against the real racing world in terms of realism.
-This category is dominated by three games: iRacing, Assetto Corsa Competizione and rFactor 2.
+This category is dominated by about three games: iRacing, Assetto Corsa Competizione and rFactor 2.

 Assetto Corsa Competizione

 Another game that is certainly not inferior to iRacing is Assetto Corsa Competizione (ACC).
 This game focuses exclusively on GT3 racing and has a very wide range of GT3 cars.
 The game looks breathtakingly beautiful and is constantly being expanded with cool DLCs.
-The big advantage of ACC is that the game is also available on consoles.
+The great advantage of ACC is that the game is also available on consoles.
 This makes it the ideal game to start with sim racing and grow into a high-class and skilled driver.
 The game also trains you to get the most out of yourself and your car and to continuously improve yourself.